CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/usage.md

 convert-pheno -icsv clinical_data.csv --mapping-file clinical_data_mapping.yaml -obff --entities individuals datasets cohorts --out-dir out/
 ```

 `datasets` and `cohorts` are synthesized from the normalized `individuals` collection, so they are available from BFF conversion routes beyond `PXF`.
 Mapping-based augmentation of these synthesized entities is currently available only for the conversion routes that use a mapping file: `csv2bff`, `redcap2bff`, and `cdisc2bff`.
-In those workflows, the top-level `beacon` section can override metadata such as `id`, `name`, `description`, `version`, or `cohortType`.
+In those conversions, the top-level `beacon` section can override metadata such as `id`, `name`, `description`, `version`, or `cohortType`.

 If you want both `individuals` and `biosamples`: